reevis279/Sustainable_Computing_LLM_Kamalika_Reema-s_Final_CMPM118_Project/Architecture.md

 -Find a way to gather necessary data

 Plan of Action 11/15/25
--Figure out how to use docker with ollama
+-Figure out how to use docker with ollama<br>
--Use OpenAI on VS code and get the prompt working -Find a way to gather necessary data-(prompt the LLM for that) -Create a function that calculates how long results for a certain prompt take to generate -Kamalika-fix my code
+-Use OpenAI on VS code and get the prompt working<br>
+-Find a way to gather necessary data-(prompt the LLM for that)<br>
+-Create a function that calculates how long results for a certain prompt take to generate<br>
+-Kamalika-fix my code<br>